5 minute read

 The main data-related challenge that large players in the hospitality industry face is a vast amount of unstructured data that comes from customers.

-For example, hotels and tourism agencies collect a large volume of information while interacting with their clients.
+For example, hotels and tourism agencies collect much information while interacting with their clients.

-All of this data has a high potential to improve the way a particular hospitality industry player works.
+All of this data has a high potential to improve how a particular hospitality industry player works.

-For example, a survey that asks clients to rate a company's services may come with open-ended questions.
+For example, a survey asking clients to rate a company's services may include open-ended questions.
 While a person may give a company a high rating, they could mention a problem in the comment area.

 Let's say a hotel guest is happy with the stay but unhappy with the room service.
 By singling out "room service" in the guest's reviews and comments, NER can help a hotel find opportunities for improvement.